High-Order Localized Dissipation Weighted Compact Nonlinear Scheme for Shock- and Interface-Capturing in Compressible Flows: Numerical tests

 \subsubsection{Sod shock tube}

-This is a one-dimensional shock tube problem introduced by Sod \cite{sod1978survey}.
+This is a 1D shock tube problem introduced by Sod~\cite{sod1978survey}.
 The problem consists of the propagation of a shock wave, a contact discontinuity and an expansion fan.
-The initial conditions are
+The initial conditions are given by:

 The ratio of specific heats $\gamma$ is 1.4.
 The computational domain has size $x \in \left[-0.5, 0.5 \right]$.
 Simulations are performed with constant time steps $\Delta t = 0.002$ on a uniform grid composed of 100 grid points where $\Delta x = 0.01$.